 The Revd Maxwell Kapachawo is one of a number of people and agencies (including UNAIDS) that are working with USPG to tackle HIV-related stigma in Zimbabwe.

 Maxwell (pictured) is well-qualified to tackle the subject.
 He put his vocation and livelihood at risk by taking the brave step of declaring publicly that he is HIV-positive.
 On two occasions, he was asked to leave by the churches he was overseeing.

 But he has now found a church that has accepted him, and the congregation has started talking about what they can do to improve care for people with HIV.

 Maxwell explained: ‘I felt I had to speak out.
 The church must not shy away from HIV.
 It needs to be a place of healing and care.
 The church is at the heart of communities and, when we get it right, we can have a massive impact.

 He added: ‘Everyone in Zimbabwe has family or friends who are no longer here because of HIV.
 There are many orphans.
 So we cannot keep running away from HIV.
 We must work together and, as a result, I hope people will learn about HIV and lives will be saved.’

 New approach to development is revitalising communities

-Villagers in Zimbabwe are benefitting from a new way of doing development that encourages communities to kick-start their own income generation projects.
+A number of communities in the diocese are benefitting from a new way of doing development that encourages communities to kick-start their own income generation projects.

-The process – often referred to as Church and Community Mobilisation (CCM) – is being implemented by churches around the world, with the support of USPG.
+The process – often referred to as Church and Community Mobilisation Process (CCMP) – is being implemented by churches around the world, with the support of USPG.

-Through CCM, the church brings the community together to discuss their concerns, identify local skills and resources, then formulate an action plan to make a difference.
+Through CCMP, the church brings the community together to discuss their concerns, identify local skills and resources, then formulate an action plan to make a difference.